GeorgeWebDevCy/TCNApp/README.md

 - `contexts/`: Contains the `AuthContext`, which bootstraps persisted sessions, exposes authentication actions, and keeps track of the current user and lock state.
 - `screens/`: Holds UI screens such as `LoginScreen` (tabbed password/PIN login with biometric quick actions) and `HomeScreen` (simple authenticated landing view).
 - `components/`: Shared presentation components like `WordPressLoginForm`, `PinLoginForm`, `BiometricLoginButton`, and `LoginHeader` used to compose the login experience.
-- `services/`: Business-logic utilities for WordPress JWT authentication, PIN hashing/storage, and biometric prompts.
+- `services/`: Business-logic utilities for WordPress authentication via the GN Password Login API plugin, PIN hashing/storage, and biometric prompts.
 - `hooks/`: Reusable hooks including `useAuthAvailability`, which reports whether PIN or biometric login options are available on the device.
 - `utils/`: Helper functions such as hashing utilities used by the PIN service.
 - `types/`: TypeScript interfaces and enums representing authentication state, users, and service contracts.